dankamongmen/notcurses/README.md

 `notcurses_stdplane()` (the standard plane). `PANEL`s become `ncplane`s; the
 Panels API is otherwise pretty close.
 Anything writing a bare character will become a simple `cell`; multibyte or wide characters become complex `cell`s.
 Color no longer uses "color pairs".
-You can either hack together a simple table mapping your colors to RGB values and color pairs to foreground and background indices into said table.
+You can easily enough hack together a simple table mapping your colors to RGB values, and color pairs to foreground and background indices into said table.
+That'll work for the duration of a porting effort, certainly.

-I have adapted two large (~5k lines of C UI code each) from NCURSES to notcurses, and found it a fairly painless process.
+I have adapted two large (~5k lines of C UI code each) programs from NCURSES to notcurses, and found it a fairly painless process.
 It was helpful to introduce a shim layer, e.g. `compat_mvwprintw` for NCURSES's `mvwprintw`: